Ranlvor/ESP-Cherry/README.md

 * Switches SW1, SW2, SW3, SW4: CHERRY MX-Switches, choose to your liking
 * Resistors R1, R2: Pull-Up-Resistors for SW3 and SW4, 1kΩ - 100kΩ should be fine
 * LEDs D1, D2, D3, D4: LEDs to iluminate the Keykaps, choose to your liking.
 Use LEDs which fit your switches.
 The switches I used fit 3mm LED's but some do not
-* Resistors R3, R4, R5, R6: protective resistors for LEDs D1, D2, D3, D4: choose whatever fits your LEDs.
+* Resistors R3, R4, R5, R6: protective resistors for LEDs D1, D2, D3, D4: choose whatever fits your LEDs to be powered from 3.3V.

 ## Optional Parts:
 * Add R7 = 4.7kΩ and U2 = DS18B20 for temperature mesurement